Kietpawpan/infoX/README.md

 # How to Use
 1. Download the new **infoX DSS package** from <a href="https://github.com/Kietpawpan/infoX/releases">the released page</a>
-2. Unzip the **infoX.zip** file.
+2. Unzip the **package** file.
-3. Double-clicking the **infoX DSS** file in the unzipped folder.
+3. Unzip the **infoX.zip** file
+4. Place the unzipped folder, infoX, on the Desktop of your computer.
+5. Open the folder and double-clicking the **infoXv.1.1.1** file.
+6. Click the Disclaimer button and follow its instruction.
-4. Answer the quaries very carefully, by checking the right answer for each query.
+7. Answer the quaries very carefully, by checking the right answer for each query.
-5. The AI will eventually make a recommendation on official information disclosure.
+8. The AI will eventually make a recommendation on official information disclosure for your case.

 # Development
 1. Laws knowledge was gained from a training course on the Official Information Laws B.E.
 2540 run by the Office of the Prime Minister in 2019.